initia-labs/OPinit/bots/README.md

 Challenger is an entity capable of deleting invalid output proposals from the output oracle.

-1. Set challenger mnemonic on `.envrc`.
+1. Set challenger mnemonic on `.env`.
     ```bash
     export CHALLENGER_MNEMONIC="..."
     ```